GiackAloZ/AcousticWaveCPML.jl/README.md

 In this section we show performance evaluations of the 2D and 3D implementations run on both CPUs and GPUs.

-We are interested in assessing the effective memory throughput `Teff` [GB/s], which measures the amount of data that need to be loaded / stored for the computation to be performed.
-It is computed similarely for 2D and 3D versions by analysing the code structure and counting each field that gets only loaded once and each field that gets loaded and updated twice.
-Why don't we look at floating points operations per second?
-Because the computation we have to preform is clearly memory bound, so using a metric for compute bound operations would be unfair since we could never reach peak performance that way.
+We are interested in assessing the effective memory throughput `Teff` [GB/s], which measures the amount of data that needs to be loaded/stored for the computation to be performed.
+It is computed similarly for 2D and 3D versions by analyzing the code structure and counting each field that gets only loaded once and each field that gets loaded and updated twice.
+Why don't we look at floating point operations per second?
+Because the computation we have to perform is memory-bound, so using a metric for compute-bound operations would be unfair since we could never reach peak performance that way.

 We also do a weak scale analysis for the multi-xPU implementations to see if we scale well on multiple nodes.

 ### Benchmarking setup

-GPUs benchmarks were run on Piz Daint Cray XC50 Compute Nodes, each of them with a NVIDIA® Tesla® P100 16GB, peak bandwidth measured with a triad benchmark (around 559 GB/s), Julia version 1.7.2.
+GPUs benchmarks were run on Piz Daint Cray XC50 Compute Nodes, each of them with an NVIDIA® Tesla® P100 16GB, peak bandwidth measured with a triad benchmark (around 559 GB/s), Julia version 1.7.2.

 CPUs benchmarks were run on a MacBook Pro 2017 laptop, equipped with an Intel(R) Core(TM) i7-7660U CPU @ 2.50GHz with 2 physical cores, peak bandwidth measured with [STREAM](https://www.cs.virginia.edu/stream/) (around 22 GB/s), Intel Turbo Boost disabled while running.
 Julia version 1.8.1.

 ### Performance of 2D and 3D kernels

-Here we plot the effective memory throughput for 2D and 3D implementations on both a 2-core CPU and a single GPU, as function of increasing model size (in number of grid points).
+Here we plot the effective memory throughput for 2D and 3D implementations on both a 2-core CPU and a single GPU, as a function of increasing model size (in the number of grid points).

 Each measurement (i.e. point in the plot) was conducted using the `@belapsed` macro of the [BenchmarkTools]() toolkit.
-This means that we measure multiple times and we take the minimum of all the measurments.
+This means that we measure multiple times and we take the minimum of all the measurements.
 We also perform a statistical analysis of the set of runs by computing the 95% confidence interval and checking that this interval lies inside the +-5% of the median.
 This ensures that random noise is not affecting the measurements too much.

 ![Performance 2D and 3D](./scripts/benchmarks/results/performance_2D3D_perf.png)

 We can see that the performance on the GPU gets better as soon as the problem size is big enough, and then we get a plateau.
-On the contrary, big models do not perform as well on the CPU because of a slower memory bandwidth (for small problem sizes the cache can be used to speedup computation and we see this in the plot).
+On the contrary, big models do not perform as well on the CPU because of a slower memory bandwidth (for small problem sizes the cache can be used to speed up computation and we see this in the plot).
 For the 2D computation, we reach around 86% of GPU peak performance, while for 3D we reach around 60%.
 This is expected, since the GPU memory pattern and threads scheduling is not optimized for 3D computations.

-NOTE: this is a log-log plot so differences in performance grow up as performance increases.
+NOTE: This is a log-log plot so differences in performance grow up as performance increases.

 ### Weak scaling of 2D and 3D multi-xPU kernels

 In this plot we investigate if we have a good scaling code that can be used to run bigger models on multiple xPUs in the same amount of time as smaller models on a single xPU.
-We only measure GPUs on multiple Piz Daint nodes, since the availability of a fast network is essential to get good scaling acress multiple nodes.
+We only measure GPUs on multiple Piz Daint nodes, since the availability of a fast network is essential to get good scaling across multiple nodes.

 We use as baseline time the best one that was measured for a single node computation.

-For these measurements we use a different approach: we run some timesteps, starting to measure time after the first bunch of them and then return the time it took to run the remaining ones.
+For these measurements we use a different approach: we run some timesteps, starting to measure time after the first bunch of them, and then return the time it took to run the remaining ones.
 For 2D we run 1000 timesteps and skip the first 200, for 3D we run 100 timesteps and skip the first 19.
 Also, the starting model size for 2D is $16385 \times 16385$, while the starting 3D model size is $513 \times 513 \times 513$.

 ![Weak scaling 3D and 2D](./scripts/benchmarks/results/weak_scaling_eff_2D3D.png)